Global Christianity, Development & Leadership

 - To resource students through a biblically-grounded educational program taught by faculty who are committed to God’s Word and the application of principles of Scripture to the issues of contemporary culture.

 - Students will be able to look more fully at the world from a biblical and global perspective and see how they can faithfully live out their calling in world evangelization.

 - Students will be able to understand the general sweep of the history of missionary and social outreach from the early Church until today.

 - To form in students a sound foundation of theological and biblical inquiry in Global Christianity & World Evangelization that they are able to integrate into the life of Christian ministry.

-- Students will be able to develop adequate tools for evaluating the biblical and theological assumptions undergirding various mission and developmental methodologies through increased awareness of global theological perspectives.
+- Students will learn through global residencies (first: Hamilton, second: Chiang Mai; third; Cape Town) as they develop stronger tools for evaluating the biblical and theological assumptions undergirding various mission and developmental methodologies through increased awareness of global theological perspectives.